Launching RC Gliders

 Above: the principle of bungee launching an rc glider.

-Aerotowing requires skill and constant communicating between both pilots, and obviously the plane needs to be powerful enough to tow the glider without struggling.
-This method of launch is best done with larger rc gliders.
+Aerotowing requires skill and constant communicating between both pilots, and obviously the glider tug needs to be powerful enough to tow the glider without struggling.

 Above: aerotowing a large scale rc glider.